-The 5-page project description should include a short paragraph that describes any overlap with current research supported by the nationwide NSF MRSEC program.
-Note that the NSF prefers to avoid substantial overlap between the research topics within its stable of MRSEC IRGs, so overlap with an existing MRSEC IRG elsewhere is a significant negative.
+If the Seed proposal envisions potentially nucleating a new IRG for the next NSF MRSEC competition, then the project description should contain a short paragraph that describes any overlap of Seed research with current research supported by the nationwide NSF MRSEC program.
+Note that the NSF generally prefers to avoid substantial overlap between the research topics within its stable of MRSEC IRGs, so strong overlap with an existing MRSEC IRG elsewhere is a significant concern.
 Information about these programs can be found at http://www.mrsec.org.